nch-igm/AutoFilter/README.md

 <br>

 ## Reading model output, setting thresholds (autofilt_apply.py)
 AutoFilter outputs a __model performance file__ to the path traindir/allmod_summary.csv.
-Indels are sub-categorized by insertion/deletion and length. <br>
+INDELs are sub-categorized by insertion/deletion and length. <br>

 AutoFilter builds a separate model for each variant-type/zygosity combination.